turkeryilmaz/openairinterface5g/tools/flight_test/README.md

 out of radio producers.
 Add host observations to the asynchronous collector.
 Register future `flight` features explicitly in the startup parser and provide their implementation and tests before enabling them.
-The current feature selection does not implement recovery or change AGC behavior.
+The current feature selection keeps recovery opt-in and does not change AGC behavior.

 Decode after stopping a run: